jbcodeforce/flink-studies/docs/index.md

 ### Watermark

+ watermark is the highest timestamp that has been seen by a Flink job.
-[Watermark](https://ci.apache.org/projects/flink/flink-docs-release-1.13/dev/event_timestamps_watermarks.html) is the mechanism to keep how the event time has progressed: with windowing operator, event time stamp is used, but windows are defined on elapse time, for example, 10 minutes, so watermark helps to track te point of time where no more delayed events will arrive.
+[Watermark](https://ci.apache.org/projects/flink/flink-docs-release-1.13/dev/event_timestamps_watermarks.html) is the mechanism to keep how the time has progressed.
+Using processing time, the watermark progresses at each second.
+Event in the windows are emitted for processing once the watermark has passed the end of the window.
+With windowing operator, event time stamp is used, but windows are defined on elapse time, for example, 10 minutes, so watermark helps to track the point of time where no more delayed events will arrive.

 The Flink API expects a WatermarkStrategy that contains both a TimestampAssigner and WatermarkGenerator.
 A TimestampAssigner is a simple function that extracts a field from an event.
-A number of common strategies are available out of the box as static methods on WatermarkStrategy, so reference to the documentation and examples.
+A number of common strategies are available out of the box as static methods on WatermarkStrategy class, so reference to the documentation and examples.

 Watermark is crucial for out of order events, and when dealing with multi sources.
 Kafka topic partitions can be a challenge without watermark.
 With IoT device and network latency, it is possible to get an event with an earlier timestamp, while the operator has already processed such event timestamp from other sources.